About FTP and Dropbox

 From the above points, we can know why many users prefer to use Dropbox instead of FTP, so how to transfer FTP files to Dropbox more easily?
 Luckily, in this article, we will offer one FREE and best cloud file transfer tool---MultCloud to help transfer your files from FTP to a Dropbox account.

 MultCloud is a free web-based file transfer manager tool that can transfer files across cloud drives from one console without downloading and uploading.

 - Simple: It can transfer large data (more than TB) in one go without downloading and uploading.

 - It’s safe to use because it won’t save any account and password on the servers.

-- It does not have any limit to add cloud drives to MultCloud.
-For instance, for one MultCloud account, it supports adding unlimited cloud drives to it.
+- It does not have any limit to adding cloud drives to MultCloud.
+For instance, for one MultCloud account, you can add unlimited cloud drives to it.

 - Smart: It supports closing the page and even turns off the computer while the transfer process is running.

-How to Transfer Files from FTP to Dropbox with MultCloud?
+How to Transfer Files from FTP to Dropbox Quickly

-MultCloud, a free cloud to cloud transfer tool, is favored by many users to transfer or sync files from one drive to other.
+MultCloud, a free cloud to cloud migration tool, is favored by many users to transfer or sync files from one drive to other.
 Let’s take a closer look at how it works.

 Step 2.
 Click “Add Cloud” to add FTP account to MultCloud.